wilsonmar/ansible-macos-setup/README.md

-This repo is used to setup software on an OS X laptop for web development.
+This repo is used to setup software on a new OS X laptop for web development by running a script that retrieves from this GitHub repository.

-### Install

-1. View the <strong>install.sh</strong> file.
+1. Use an existing Mac to view the <strong>install.sh</strong> file.

    It installs xcode and homebrew because Ansible is installed using Homebrew.